-The recognition event is a good time to explain the process of how entries were judged and advanced to the next level.
-Many families will not realize how many levels there are and the scope of the program.
+The recognition event is a good time to explain how entries were judged and advanced to the next level.
+Many families will not realize how many levels there are and the program's scope.

 Acknowledge and thank all the adults who helped make the program a success.